Anand R Shah – Senior Vice President, Ola (ANI), Ola Electric, Founder, Sarvajal and Indicorps

 Ravi Krishnan – Chief Administrative Officer, Goldman Sachs India

 Ravi is the Chief Administrative Officer for Goldman Sachs in India.
-Along with the CEO & COO, he is responsible for the Firm's global business activities out of Bangalore & supports its domestic businesses in India.
+Along with the CEO, he is responsible for the Firm's global business activities out of Bangalore & supports its domestic businesses in India.
 His specific responsibilities include, Risk management, Finance & regulatory and Corporate Services.
 He is the chair of the India Risk Committee and serves as a member on key business committees in India & Asia.
-Ravi is also a director on all operational entities of Goldman Sachs in India.
 Ravi’s other responsibilities include, directing the Firm's community engagement and corporate social responsibility efforts in India, & driving Government relationships in Bangalore.
-He joined Goldman Sachs in 1998 as a vice president in the Finance Division in Hong Kong, eventually becoming financial controller for Asia Pacific Ex-Japan in 2002.
+He joined Goldman Sachs in 1998 as a vice president in Hong Kong, eventually becoming financial controller for Asia Pacific Ex-Japan in 2002.
 He relocated back to India in 2004 as the Chief Financial Officer and was largely responsible for setting up the Goldman Sachs office in Bangalore.
 He was named managing director in 2006.
-Prior to Joining Goldman Sachs, Ravi worked at other investment banks for five years and ran his own chartered accountancy firm.
-Ravi represents the firm at the AMCHAM (American Chamber of Commerce of India) & NASSCOM Product Council.
-Ravi has a BSc from Fergusson College, India, & is a fellow member of the Institute of Chartered Accountants of India.
-He is a Fellow of the Inaugural Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+Ravi is a fellow member of the Institute of Chartered Accountants of India, a Fellow of Class 1 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Primary Health in Udaipur